How to make a D365 API call from a Power Apps Portal

 In the example above, we are sending a parameter called name as the value for a filter condition.

-Below the FetchXML, we need to include some Liquid text that helps us parse the results.
+Below the FetchXML, we must include some Liquid text that helps us parse the results.
 Everything here is standard, except for the contents of the four loops.
 Each key-value pair represents the output of one field; the key is custom text that can be used in JavaScript, and the value simply points to an attribute in the FetchXML.
 Each pair will have the following format:

 "fieldname": "{{ item.fetchAttribute }}"